 Note: All mineral RDAs have been taken from the Dietary Reference Intakes (Elements) chart compiled by the USA’s Food and Nutrition Board at the Institute of Medicine, National Academies.

-Hopefully this list will help you to plan a truly balanced diet for your toddler, gaining maximum benefit from the variety of essential vitamins and minerals – but those who do struggle with picky eaters could try asking their doctor to recommend a good kids multivitamin for extra peace of mind.
+Hopefully this list will help you to plan a truly balanced diet for your toddler, gaining maximum benefit from the variety of essential vitamins and minerals – but those who do struggle with a picky eating child could try asking their doctor to recommend a good kids multivitamin for extra peace of mind.